Addons are an effective way of selling additional products/services to your customers and boost your sales revenue.

 - Click Product Catalog > Addons > + Create Addon.

-- In the Create a New Addon page, if you have enabled and created product families in your Chargebee site, click the Product Family dropdown and select the product family to which you want to associate this addon with.
+- In the Create a New Addon page, click the Product Family dropdown and select the product family to which you want to associate this addon with.

 - Specify an Internal Name for the addon that helps you identify the addon internally.
 It is the name used to refer to the addon on your Chargebee site.